ohgodspidersno/ogsn-pz-mods/README.md

 ###Fashion Montage
 Pick whatever clothing you want at character gen

-###Fork-MJ Lockpicking
+###Lockpicking!
+Just.
+Lockpicking.
-Fork of FMJ's Lockpicking, but you aren't forced to use all the other unrelated mods in order to get the lockpicking
+Fork of FMJ's Lockpicking, but you aren't forced to use all the other unrelated mods in order to get the lockpicking.
+Plus bugfixes and balance improvements.

 ###Knox Country World Map
 Adds an in-game map item of the whole game world.
 It's like the other street atlases you find scattered around the game.